Tony-Btian/Nano_Drone_Project/Meeting Minutes/README.md

 - Learning MATLAB and Simulink: continued to enhance the proficiency with MATLAB and Simulink
 - Research on Deep learning and image recognition
-- Attempts to set up a deep learning framework
+- Attempts to set up a deep-learning framework

 ### Upcoming Activities – Next Week